janse180/dynamiccluster/deploy.md

 	cp /opt/dynamiccluster/scripts/initd-script /etc/init.d/dynamiccluster

-Create your config file.
-An example is in /opt/dynamiccluster/config/dynamiccluster.yaml
+Create your config file /etc/dynamiccluster/dynamiccluster.yaml.
+An example is /opt/dynamiccluster/config/dynamiccluster.yaml

 For details on how to change this configuration file, please see [Configuration](#configuration) below.